Join the free Hallowtide 2025 Challenge!

 What is All Saints Day?

 All Saints Day (also known as the Solemnity of All Saints) is celebrated every year on November 1st.
 This is a joyful and beautiful Solemnity that allows us to honor the faithful departed who have become saints in heaven!
 The church has special guidelines for canonization, and this is the day we honor these known saints.
-We can also honor the “unknown” saints on this day (such as babies who died via miscarriage and went straight to heaven or a holy grandmother or friend whom we believe to be in heaven).
+We can also honor the “unknown” saints on this day – those holy people we knew in our lives that may not have been canonized, but showed great virtue and piety while they were on this earth.

 18 Ways to Celebrate All Saints Day